Dairon Blanco Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.56 team ERA ranks 21st among all MLB pitching staffs.
+- The Pirates have a 4.55 team ERA that ranks 21st among all league pitching staffs.

-- The Pirates will send Selby (1-0) out for his second start of the season.
+- The Pirates will look to Jackson (0-1) in his third start of the season.

-- In his most recent time out on Saturday, the right-hander threw two scoreless innings against the Chicago Cubs without surrendering a hit.
+- His most recent appearance came out of the bullpen on Thursday when the righty tossed six innings against the Chicago Cubs, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.